apinzone/OS_HRV/README.md

 * Frequency domain HRV metrics use Welch's method and cubic interpolation of RR intervals.
 * All frequency bands follow standard guidelines (LF = 0.04–0.15 Hz, HF = 0.15–0.4 Hz).
 * Sample entropy is computed with configurable parameters `m` and `r`.
 * A future goal of the project is to incorporate sequencing methods calculate measurements of baroreflex sensitvity.
-We have extended the peak detector to SBP waves.
-  Feel free to comment back in this code if you'd like to run it
+We have extended the peak detector to SBP waves and have included comparison of LF bands for R-R intervals and systolic BP to measure BRS.
+Feel free to comment out any BP lines if only interested in HRV.

 ## Author